CleverCloud/doc.clever-cloud.com/commons/tools/varnish.md

 ---
-title: Use Varnish as HTTP Cache
+title: Varnish as HTTP Cache
-shortdesc: This article shows you how enable Varnish on your application.
+position: 3
 ---

 # Varnish

-Varnish is a HTTP proxy-cache, which works as a reverse proxy between your application and the client.
+[Varnish](https://www.varnish-cache.org/) is a HTTP proxy-cache, which works as a reverse proxy between your application and the client.
 Following rules defined by the user, Varnish will caches the data of an application to reduce the load.

 ## Enable Varnish for you applicaiton